ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 The following terms are used throughout this document to describe the roles and interactions of transport security protocols:

 - Transport Feature: a specific end-to-end feature that the transport layer provides to an application.
-Examples include confidentiality, reliable delivery, ordered delivery, message-versus-stream orientation, etc.
+Examples include confidentiality, reliable delivery, ordered delivery, and message-versus-stream orientation.

 - Transport Service: a set of Transport Features, without an association to any given framing protocol, which provides functionality to an application.